-Problem: Red brake warning light on after service on vehicles equipped with pressure differential switch.
+This article will go over what to do when the red brake warning light comes on after service on vehicles equipped with pressure differential switch.

-Cause: Pressure differential switch piston is offset causing pressure differential switch to remain in grounded position.
+The pressure differential switch piston is offset, causing the pressure differential switch to remain in a grounded position.

-Solution: The solution applied will depend on what type of pressure differential switch the vehicle is equipped with.
+The solution applied will depend on what type of pressure differential switch the vehicle has.
 Most pressure differential switches have only one function – turn the red warning light on if a hydraulic failure occurs in either the primary or secondary circuits.
-Some others have an additional function of limiting fluid loss to the rear brake circuit in the event of a rear circuit failure.
+Some others have the additional function of limiting fluid loss to the rear brake circuit in a rear circuit failure.

 Conventional pressure differential switch (fluid flow to rear brake):

-To better understand the fix an understanding of the pressure differential switch’s function is in order.
-Figure 51.1 is a cross sectional view of a stand-alone pressure differential switch.
-The pressure differential switch consists of a piston exposed to both primary and secondary circuit pressures and a normally open switch.
-The switch consists of the switch body, a spring-loaded plunger and a contact pin.
+To better understand the fix, an understanding of the pressure differential switch’s function is in order.
+Figure 51.1 is a cross-sectional view of a stand-alone pressure differential switch.
+The pressure differential switch consists of a piston exposed to primary and secondary circuit pressures and a normally open switch.
+The switch consists of the switch body, a spring-loaded plunger, and a contact pin.

 Special Purpose Pressure Differential Switches

-If a rear circuit hydraulic failure occurs and the piston does not re-center the rear brakes will not be able to be bled until the piston is re-centered.
-See procedure under “Solution”.
+If a rear circuit hydraulic failure occurs and the piston does not re-center, the rear brakes will not be bled until the piston is re-centered.
+See procedure under “Solution.”

 More Tips and Tricks